apify/apify-docs/sources/platform/actors/running/tasks.md

 ### Naming

 To make a task easier to identify, you can give it a name, title, and description by clicking its caption on the detail page.
-A task's name should be at least `3` characters long with `63` characters limit.
+A task's name should be at least `3` characters long with a limit of `63` characters.

 ## Run

-Once you've configured your task, you can run it using the **Start** button in the top-right side of the screen.
+Once you've configured your task, you can run it using the **Start** button on the top-right side of the screen.

 ![Run an Apify task](./images/tasks/tasks-start-button.png)